meisben/easyEEZYbotARM/README.md

 5. Communicating with a (arduino) microcontroller
 6. Using the (arduino) microcontroller to control the movement of the robot arm servo motors

+==Important!== Please note this is a hobby robot arm.
+It should be used for learning projects only.
+I.e. don't expect it to pick up anything heavier than 5 grams (e.g. a glass marble).

 ## Overview

 ### Forward Kinematics